-As we age, our vertebral discs, which serve as the spine’s shock absorbers, gradually dry out, which affects their strength and resiliency.
-This can lead to degenerative disc disease (DDD).
+As we age, our vertebral discs, which serve as the spine’s shock absorbers, gradually dry out.
+This affects their strength and resiliency and can lead to degenerative disc disease (DDD).

 - CT scan

 - MRI scan

 Common Procedure to Treat Herniated Disc in Neck